NOAA Awards $128M Task Order to General Dynamics for WCOSS Phase 1 Computer Systems Design

 Warning Flags

-- Potential for cost overruns given the multi-year duration.
+• Potential for vendor lock-in given the scale and duration.

-- Reliance on a single vendor for critical infrastructure.
+• Reliance on a single vendor for a critical system phase.

 Positive Signals